Right now, there are common weeds lurking in your local park, school, and backyard that could maim, scar, and even kill you.

-How many times have you picked a flower from a tree, shrub or wild plant out in nature?
+How many times have you picked a flower from a tree, shrub, or wild plant out in nature?
 Did you know that some wild plants have enough toxins to kill you within a few hours only after touching their poisonous plant parts?
 Poisonous Plants are a growing concern in the USA and beyond.
-Arm yourself with helpful information to keep yourself, pets and loved ones safe.
+Arm yourself with helpful information to keep yourself, your pets, and your loved ones safe.

 Top 3 poisonous plants that have killed children and adults with the smallest of doses.

 Most of which could be lurking around the corner.

 - Poison Hemlock –toxic fumes, oils, and immediate effects on your health.

 - Oleander–honey bees who forage on this plant make honey that is highly toxic.
 I never understood how beekeepers could keep their bees from foraging on nearby oleander bushes.
 Did you know that all bees forage up to 5,000 miles or more each day?

 - Pokeweed – a deceivingly delicious-looking fruit that kills children each year.

 Learn how to identify these toxic plants, then remove them immediately via natural and/or mechanical means.
 Spraying these deadly plants with an herbicide only adds to the poisonous effect and does not remove the plant from your yard or area or prevent future outbreaks.
 Some noxious weeds have toxic fumes that are just as deadly.